 The suit eventually came with dress shoes and socks, but no neckwear because the outfit was not formal.
 And Rol was finally charged Cr 300 for his outfit.
 After the outfits were both done, and paid for, Jocelynn and Rol wore them out as they left the shop and got into a summoned cart.
-Each had a small back which held, carefully folded, the outfits they'd been wearing when they arrived at the shop.
+Each had a small bag that held the carefully folded outfits they'd been wearing when they arrived at the shop.
 So, they were decked out in their new outfits as they rode to the Order House for dinner.

 Added to that, everywhere they went, Rol was treated as a Starburst awardee would be, and covered by security as befitted someone who was still hunted by the local vargr underworld.
 So, there was not fawning, but the level of respect showed only enhanced Jocelynn's feeling of fantasy.
 Dinner was all cut glass and fine dining, where Rol paid the Cr 30 a plate cost.
 Late in their meal, an elderly man approached the table and both saw he wore an insignia which suggested the man had risen to at least the rank of Major General in the Imperial Marines!